-Singer/composer/guitarist Tuca (b.
-Valeniza Zagni da Silva) is one of the lesser-known Brazilian performers of the tropicalia era...
-She recorded only three albums and a handful of singles, and died young in 1977.
-I learned about her while delving into French pop music when I found mention of her playing guitar on some records by '60s/70s ie-ie artists: Tuca left Brazil for several years and lived in France.
-Although she didn't release many records during this period, she apparently still made the scene and hung out with super-cool folks like Francoise Hardy, with whom she co-wrote and recorded the album La Question.
-Not bad for a homegirl from South America.
-Tuca recorded one album in France (the fascinating Dracula, I Love You) and eventually returned to Brazil.
-Tragically, she died young from a stroke, apparently the result of a radical weight loss program.
-Although none of her records have been reissued on CD, they are highly regarded and sought after by fans, while several of her collaborations with other artists can still be found, and are listed here as well.
+Singer/composer/guitarist Tuca (nee Valeniza Zagni da Silva, 1944-1978) is one of the lesser-known but most alluring Brazilian performers of the tropicalia era...
+She recorded only three albums and a handful of singles, and died quite young in 1978.
+A rising star in Brazil's mid-'Sixties songwriting festivals, Tuca was one of many artists who fled Brazil after the 1964 military coup due to political reasons which in her case probably also encompassed her queer identity as an "out" lesbian.
+She moved to France and performed in cafes, and found work as a studio musician: I first learned about her while delving into French pop music when I found mention of her playing guitar on several records by '60s/70s ie-ie pop artists.
+Although she didn't release many solo works during this period, she was "discovered" by superstar Francoise Hardy, with whom she co-wrote and recorded the album La Question, which was a capstone of Hardy's career.
+Tuca recorded her final solo album while still living in France (the fascinating Dracula, I Love You) and eventually returned to Brazil.
+Tragically, she died quite young from a stroke, apparently the result of a radical weight loss program which wrecked havoc with her metabolism.
+Though hard to find, her records are highly regarded and sought after by fans, while several of her collaborations with other artists can still be found, and are listed here as well.

 A fascinating and impressive debut, with Tuca striking off in two directions at once, playing delicate and dexterous bossa nova guitar while simultaneously belting out her vocals in a Maria Bethania-like style.
 She was a triple-threat artist, though, composing many of these songs herself...
 Her husky voice was, I suppose, her Achilles heel -- it really is a bit much, although it's also her most distinctive point: hard to mistake her in a crowd.
 The sometimes-slinky, sometimes brassy arrangements -- apparently by Erlon Chaves -- take a sort of modernist-orchestral twist and it's hard to say whether they compete more with her, or her with them.
 Often, Tuca seems poorly miked, and blasts past the orchestra, calling attention to her roughness as a performer.
 This is a technically flawed album, but also quite striking and certainly worth tracking down.
 Who knows?
 Maybe the powers that be will dig this stuff up from the vaults and put it on CD someday.
 Let's hope so,

-Tuca "2nd Colocada No Festival Internacional De Musica: Setor Nacional" (Chantacler, 1966)
+Tuca "2nd Colocada No Festival Internacional De Musica: Setor Nacional" (Chantacler Records, 1966) (7")

 Here, Tuca is solidly enveloped in the Philips label's elegant house style -- tasteful arrangements, with well-balanced orchestrations that provide strong accompaniment and perfectly frame her vocals.
 She still sounds tentative, but the music is solid and quite listenable.
 Only about half the songs were written or co-written by Tuca, with other including oldies by Ataulfo Alves and newer material from the likes of Roberto Quartin and Mario de Castro...
 Interestingly, she never seems to have recorded a version of the song, "Porta Estandarte," with which she and Airto Moreira won first place in a 1966 song festival.
 Wonder why.
 Anyway, this is a nice album, the most consistent and accessible of her recordings, and definitely worth tracking down.